City Baking Guide

 Summer

-Warm kitchens can dramatically shorten fermentation windows at this elevation.
+Warm kitchens can dramatically shorten fermentation windows at this elevation, especially for sourdough and enriched dough.

 Fall

-Dense seasonal bakes need earlier center checks and full cool before evaluating crumb.
+Dense seasonal bakes need earlier center checks and a full cool before evaluating crumb.

 Baking Classes in Vail, Colorado